offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Operation_TOPIC
 ```

 Bambu Studio is H2S's desktop software.
-It provides access to MakerWorld (a repository of printable object), processes 3D models for printing by slicing them, and controls and gets feedback from the H2S. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/228` Bambu Studio works with many brands of 3D printers, not just Bambu Lab printers. `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/31`.
+It provides access to MakerWorld (a repository of printable objects), processes 3D models for printing by slicing them, and controls and gets feedback from the H2S. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/228` Bambu Studio works with many brands of 3D printers, not just Bambu Lab printers. `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/31`.

 ```{note}
 There's also a software product called Bambu Suite, but that's for cutting and engraving while Bambu Studio is for printing.